robotology/blocktest/README.md

     the first to the last execution 40 50 60 70 80 90

 -   increment
+    in this case the parameter value will start from the min value to the max value using the given increment and then start again from the start min.

+-   wave
-    in this case the parameter value will start from the min value to the max value using the given increment.
+    in this case the parameter value will start from the min value to the max value using the given increment and then invert the increment and continue.

 ## 6.2.
 Using the parameter